Best Ice Fishing Fish Finders: Portable, Weatherproof, and Simple

 Multi-weather use

-Highly portable with a carrying bag protects the unit from the cold
+Highly portable with a carrying bag to protect the unit from the cold

 Cons